-Foreground extrac is any technique which allows an image’s foreground to be extracted for further processing like object recognition, tracking etc. The algorithm used for foreground extraction here is GrabCut Algorithm.
-In this algorithm, the region is drawn in accordance with the foreground, a rectangle is drawn over it.
+Region Drawing: In this algorithm, the region is drawn in accordance with the foreground, a rectangle is drawn over it.
 This is the rectangle that encases our main object.
-The region coordinates are decided over understanding the foreground mask.
-But this segmentation is not perfect, as it may have marked some foreground region as background and vice versa.
-This problem can be avoided manually.
-This foreground extraction technique functions just like a green screen in cinematics.
+The region coordinates are decided over understanding the foreground mask but imperfect segmentation may occur, marked for manual correction.

-- The region of interest is decided by the amount of segmentation of foreground and background is to be performed and is chosen by the user.
+Region of Interest (ROI) Selection: The region of interest is decided by the amount of segmentation of foreground and background is to be performed and is chosen by the user.
 Everything outside the ROI is considered as background and turned black.
-The elements inside the ROI is still unknown.

 The function used here is cv2.grabCut()